Limbo is a work of art.

 PlayDead Studios’ has done an excellent job of seperating the barrier between game and gamer.
 Not only are the controls super-tight, but there is absolutely no loading, eliminating the idea of “levels”; you simply flow from one adventure-puzzle scenario to the next without break.

-You’ll notice a decided lack of actual gameplay details in this review–a conscious decision.
+You’ll notice a decided lack of actual gameplay details in this review — a conscious decision.
 As Limbo is all about surprises and puzzles (not enemies and boss battles), it’s prudent to keep the reveals to a minimum.
 Just take this with you: buy Limbo.
-Buy it, tell your friends to buy it, tell your family to buy it.
-Action jockeys may not appreciate the slower pace (or barebones story), but if you can appreciate creative puzzles (some of which are hair-pullingly hard) and excellent design, this outstanding title–an instant classic, if you will–is a library requirement.
+Buy it, tell your friends to buy it, tell your family to buy it, tell your iPhone-playing friends to buy it.
+Action jockeys may not appreciate the slower pace (or barebones story), but if you can appreciate creative puzzles (some of which are hair-pullingly hard) and excellent design, this outstanding title — an instant classic, if you will — is a library requirement.